 AB 3219.
 Construction Defects; Nonadversarial Inspection.
 This bill would require that the inspection for purposes of the nonadversarial procedure in construction defect cases be conducted by a person who is licensed as a contractor with a license that applies to the field and scope in which the person is conducting the inspection and issuing inspection findings or a report.
 [DIED IN COMMITTEE]

 SB 908.
 Collections; Debt Collection Licensing Act.
-This bill would establish the Debt Collection Licensing Act effective January 1, 2022 and would prohibit a person from engaging in the business of debt collecting in this state without a license and would also require the person to comply with reporting, examination, and other governmental oversight.
-The bill would also modify the Rosenthal Fair Debt Collection Practices Act.
+This bill establishes a new California Department of Business Oversight headed by the Commissioner of Business Oversight and enacts a Debt Collection Licensing Act.
+Beginning on January 1, 2021 this act prohibits a person from engaging in the business of debt collection in California without a license and would require the person to comply with reporting, examination, and other oversight by the commissioner.
 [CHAPTERED]

 SB 969.
 Common Interest Developments; Term Limits.
 This bill would allow term limits as grounds to disqualify a candidate for the board.
 It would permit disqualification of a nominee if the person has served the maximum number of terms or sequential terms allowed by the association.
 It would also require that persons appointed and overseen by inspectors of election to verify signatures and tabulate votes meet the same "independent third party" criteria as inspectors.
 [RESCINDED]